WestNorthern/ml_adult_income/README.md

 ## Adult Income Prediction & Fairness Analysis

+**Note to Study.com graders**
+The data is being retrieved from openml directly, so we shouldn't need to include the CSV in this project.
+But I thought perhaps you might need to run this without connecting to the internet,  so  I will try to have that CSV added to the project this evening.

 This repository contains a complete machine learning pipeline for the UCI Adult Income dataset, with a focus on bias detection and fairness evaluation.
 It is fully containerized using Docker, so you can run everything locally without installing Python or dependencies directly on your machine.

 ### Prerequisites